Sex Offender Registration

 Due to COVID-19, as of 3/23/20, there will be no in-person registrations.

 Sex Offender Registration is Mandatory

-Oregon law requires adults and juveniles who have been convicted of certain crimes to be registered in the Oregon State Police Sex Offender Registry.
+Oregon law requires adults and juveniles who have been convicted of a registerable sex crime to be registered as a registered sex offender with the State of Oregon.
 The requirements apply to all offenders who live, work, or attend school in Oregon.

 Registration is for life, unless the person is released by the court.

 Sex offender registration is designed to help law enforcement identify sex offenders in the community, prevent future sex offenses, and to help track the most dangerous predatory and sexually violent offenders.

 All reporting, until further notice, will be captured over the phone.
 This will involve the below process.
 A reporting event is not completed until the entire process has been completed.

 Call WCSO at (503) 846-2500 and leave a voicemail to include the following information.
 Please speak clearly.